Thirty-one (card game)

-Names
+Name

+The object is to obtain a hand with a value total as close as possible to 31, from which the name of the game is taken.

-The game is also known as Blitz, Scat, Cadillac in south Louisiana and Mississippi, Cad in Pennsylvania, Whammy! in central Indiana, Juble in Oklahoma and Kansas, as also as Kitty, High Hat, Ride the Bus and Geronimo.
+The game is also known as blitz, scat, Cadillac in south Louisiana and Mississippi, cad in Pennsylvania, whammy! in central Indiana, juble in Oklahoma and Kansas, as also as kitty, high hat, ride the bus and Geronimo.
+The game is also known as nickle knock in Hawaii.

 History

-Thirty-One is first mentioned in a French translation of a 1440 sermon by the Italian, Saint Bernadine, so may be of Italian origin.
-However, it spread rapidly across Europe to become popular in France, England and Ireland and is a precursor to Vingt-Un.
-In the 1670s, Francis Willughby recorded Thirty-One being played in England.
+Thirty-one is first mentioned in a French translation of a 1440 sermon by the Italian, Saint Bernadine, so may be of Italian origin.
+It is mentioned by Rabelais, Cardano and numerous other 16th century sources, but David Parlett notes that the name referred to two different card games – one like pontoon and one like commerce.

+The game spread rapidly across Europe to become popular in France, England and Ireland and is a precursor to vingt-un.
+In the 1670s, Francis Willughby recorded thirty-one being played in England.
-Object

-The object is to obtain a hand with a value total as close as possible to 31, from which the name of the game is taken.
-The game is usually best played with at least four players.